ferencdg/ConstantFuctionAMM/README.md

 The code is more of a creative solution to the problem of CFMM rather than a practical one for the following reasons.

 1. Gas efficiency: by knowing the actual trading function like x * y = C, there could be more gas optimization done
 1. Security: the CFMMs base class has to rely on predefined tolerance values when checking the changes in the return value from the trading function or from the gradient vector.
+More analysis needs to be done about the security implication of those tolerance levels.
+1. Trading function evaluation: evaluating the trading function might exceed the maximum value of uin256, so it requires special care.
+Instead of evaluating the original trading function, the Nth root of the trading function could be considered.

 ## Testing